LITERARY LOUNGE

 Event Details - General Information

-Literary Lounge events are typically held in the Commemoration Hall, High Street, Wadhurst.
-We also hold smaller events in our newly refurbished event room "Upstairs at Barnett's".
+Literary Lounge events are typically held in the Commemoration Hall, High Street, Wadhurst or in our wonderful event room "Upstairs at Barnett's".

 Typically, doors open at 6.30pm and the speaker presents from 7.00pm, with time for questions before wrapping up around 8.00pm.